Hume Dam: Lake Hume

 Lake Hume is estimated to hold approximately six times the volume of water in Sydney Harbour.
 The small towns of Tallangatta, Bonegilla and Bellbridge are located on the shores of Lake Hume.
-The reservoir is often referred to as the Hume Weir, only named Lake Hume in the mid-1980s.
+The reservoir is often referred to as the Hume Weir, and was named Lake Hume in the mid-1980s.

 Reservoir levels

-Lake Hume was the furthest upstream of the major reservoirs on the Murray River system, but Dartmouth Dam was built further up Mitta Mitta River to provide improved buffering across prolonged dry years.
-Hume has the capacity to release water at the fastest rate.
-Irrigation authorities used the reservoir as the storage of first resort.
-The reservoir typically falls to less than one-third capacity by March each year, but in normal years refills to at least two-thirds capacity before November, though Australia's highly unpredictable climatic conditions cause these figures to vary quite significantly from year to year.
-In 2007 Lake Hume fell to 1% capacity, barely more than the water in the Murray and Mitta Mitta rivers flowing through on their original paths.
+Lake Hume was the furthest upstream of the major reservoirs on the Murray River system, before the Dartmouth Dam was built further up the Mitta Mitta River to provide improved buffering during prolonged dry spells.
+The Hume Dam has the capacity to release water at the fastest rate.
+Irrigation authorities use the reservoir as the storage of first resort.
+Typically, the reservoir had fallen to less than one-third of its capacity by March each year.
+In normal years, it refills to at least two-thirds of its capacity before November.

+Australia's highly unpredictable climatic conditions cause those norms to vary quite significantly from year to year.
+In 2007, during the Millennium Drought, Lake Hume fell to 1% capacity, barely more than the water in the Murray and Mitta Mitta rivers flowing through on their original paths.
 Between 2010 and April 2013, the lowest storage level was in the range of 500000 ML.